 IN-HOME WATER FILTRATION SYSTEM

 It’s easy to see how more water treatment is necessary once water enters your home.
-Whichever route you decide to take for your home, city or well water, you can see that BOTH are at risk for contamination – city water is being pumped full of chemicals in order to clean it and then travels through miles of pipes before reaching your home, and well water is a fight against chemicals contaminating your water.
+Whichever route you decide to take for your home, well water vs. city water, you can see that BOTH are at risk for contamination – city water is being pumped full of chemicals in order to clean it and then travels through miles of pipes before reaching your home, and well water is a fight against chemicals contaminating your water.

 With unhealthy contaminants such as fluoride, chlorine, and pesticides coming from your city and/or well water, it’s time Americans started thinking about the cleanliness of the water they’re drinking and bathing in.
 These contaminants not only effect you by drinking unclean water, they can also enter your body through the pores of your skin (think hot shower).
 These contaminants have been linked to several serious health issues, including issues with neurological development and asthma.

 Having a quality at-home water filtration system is the only way to know that your water is clean and safe.
 The advanced design of our water filtration systems can be customized to your specific needs.
-For a comprehensive analysis of your water supply, contact Water Daddy.
+For a comprehensive analysis of your water supply, contact Water Daddy at 509-381-7818 or schedule your FREE in-home water test here.